seinolab/simple-ca-with-strongswan/README.md

 # Simple CA with strongswan

-This Makefile makes easier to administrate your own ceritificate authority (CA).
+This Makefile makes easier to administrate your own Certificate Authority (CA).

-This CA is mainly useful to issue/revoke client certificates.
+This CA is mainly useful to issue and/or revoke client certificates.

 ## Requirements